java8/Java8InAction/README.md

 * Chapter 4: Streams
 * Chapter 5: Collectors
 * Chapter 6: Parallel streams and performance
+* Chapter 7: Tools, testing, debugging
-* Chapter 7: Default methods
+* Chapter 8: Default methods
+* Chapter 9: Optional: a better alternative to null
+* Chapter 10: CompletableFuture: composable asynchronous programming

 We will update the repository as we update the book.
 Stay tuned!